openfga/.github/GOVERNANCE.md

 ### Creating a new team

-As the product grows, it will become more useful to further subdivide.
+As the product grows, it will become more useful to further subdivide the teams.
 This will enable the project to assign code coverage, streamline conversations, and create subject-matter-expertise where possible.
 If you have an idea for a new team, start a [GitHub Discussion](https://github.com/orgs/openfga/discussions) in order for the community to track it and gain alignment.

 ## Governance-Related Policies and Procedures